 So, what is a "Shelf exam"?

-At the end of each course in medical school, say for instance, Gross Anatomy, many medical schools will give their students a comprehensive national exam on Gross Anatomy.
+At the end of each course in medical school, for instance, Gross Anatomy, many medical schools will give their students a comprehensive national exam on Gross Anatomy.
 This would be the Shelf exam for Gross Anatomy.
 When the medical students are done with the Shelf exam, their exams are sent to the National Board of Medical Examiners in Philadelphia, PA where they are scored.
-The results are sent back to medical school who in turn gives each student his/her score.
-The scores are in percentile ranking so that the student knows how they did on that particular Shelf exam compared to all of the other medical students in the country who also took the exam.
+The results are sent back to the medical schools which in turn give each student his/her score.
+The scores are in percentile ranking so that the student knows how he or she did on that particular Shelf exam compared to all of the other medical students in the country who also took the exam.

-The Medical Science Master's program offers shelf exams for Gross Anatomy, Cell Biology and Histology, Neuroscience, Physiology, Microbiology and Pharmacology.
-Some of our students do substantially better on the Shelf exams that the average medical student taking the same course in medical school.
-Our high score on the Gross Anatomy Shelf exam was 97 percentile, which means that student did better than 97 percent of medical students who took that exam.
+The Medical Science Master's program offers shelf exams for Gross Anatomy, Cell Biology and Histology, Neuroscience, Physiology, Microbiology, and Pharmacology.
+Some of our students do substantially better on the Shelf exams than the average medical student taking the same course in medical school.
+Our high score on the Gross Anatomy Shelf exam was 99 percentile, which means that student did better than 99 percent of medical students who took that exam.
 The shelf exams are optional.
-You can take any of the Shelf exams you wish or not at all.
-It's up to you.
+You can take any of the Shelf exams you wish or none at all.

 If you have any questions, please contact Dr. Stan Baldwin, Dean of the School of Science and Mathematics.
 Feel free to call Dr. Baldwin at 601-925-3321.
 He will be happy to answer any questions that you may have about the program.